-North from Florida's oldest city, U.S. 1 again turns away from the Atlantic Ocean to another meeting with Interstate 95 at Southside Jacksonville.
+Within Florida's oldest city, U.S. 1 bypasses the city center while U.S. 1 Business loops eastward into Downtown.
+Continuing north, U.S. 1 again turns away from the Atlantic Ocean to another meeting with Interstate 95 at Southside Jacksonville.
 The route becomes an urban arterial there en route to the Main Street Bridge with U.S. 90 into Downtown.
 An Alternate route for U.S. 1 encircles central Jacksonville mostly as a freeway while U.S. 1 bisects the central business district along Main Street.

 Interstate 295 - East and West Beltway